Delors/Lectures/ds-concurrency-in-java/folien.en.rst

 .. supplemental::

-  The two methods: :java:`readX` and :java:`readY` are not synchronised, as reading :java:`int` values is atomic.
+  The two methods: :java:`readX` and :java:`readY` are not synchronized, as reading :java:`int` values is atomic.
 However, they do allow an inconsistent state to be read!
 It is conceivable that the corresponding thread is interrupted directly after a :java:`readX` and another thread changes the values of :java:`x` and :java:`y`.
 If the original thread is then continued and calls :java:`readY`, it receives the new value of :java:`y` and thus has a pair of :java:`x`, :java:`y` that never existed in this form.

   A consistent state can only be determined by the method :java:`read`, which reads the values of :java:`x` and :java:`y` in one step and returns them as a pair.

   If it can be ensured that a reading thread names the instance in a :java:`synchronized` block, then the reading of a consistent state can also be ensured for several consecutive method calls.

   .. code:: java